-The stamp duty calculated on the purchase of property is currently 7.5% of the purchase price or the market value of the property, whichever is higher, and a property assessment may be carried out by the Lands and Survey Department to establish which is the greater.
+The stamp duty calculated on the purchase of property is currently 7.5% of the purchase price or the market value of the property, whichever is higher; the Lands and Survey Department may carry out a property assessment to establish which is the greater.
 There are time limits for the payment of stamp duty on property purchases, with fines and penalties for late payment.
 Stamp duty exemptions are available, which currently do not apply to overseas first-time buyers.